 micro wind turbine

-A very small wind turbine designed to provide electric power to a home or
+A micro wind turbine is a very small wind turbine designed to provide electric power to a home or

 other local site for a variety of applications including:

 Micro wind turbines are becoming rapidly more popular around the world.

 they have already revolutionized living in remote homes off-the-utility

 grid.
 The increasing popularity of micro wind turbines has also opened up

 new applications previously considered off-limits to wind energy, such as

 charging electric fences and powering remote telephone call boxes, once

 - DC supply for water heating